Generalized gamma approximation with rates for urns, walks and trees: Random trees: Proof of Theorem 1.8

-\begin{proof}[Proof of Proposition~\ref{prop3}] Using the bijection between binary and plane trees it is easy to see that the size of the spanning tree of~$k$ nodes in the plane tree equals to the number of left-edges in the spanning tree of the corresponding leaves in the binary tree.
-The proof is now a simple consequence of Proposition~\ref{prop1} and Lemma~\ref{lem11}. \end{proof}
+\begin{pf} We use the bijection between binary and plane trees.
+The number of edges in the spanning tree of $k$ nodes in the plane tree is equal to the number of left-edges in the spanning tree of the corresponding $k$ leaves in the binary tree (note that in the spanning tree of the binary tree, we count left-edges both between internal nodes as well as between internal nodes and leaves).
+This is because only left-edges in the binary tree contribute to the number of edges in the plane tree.
+The proof is now a simple consequence of Proposition~\ref{prop1} and Lemma~\ref{lem1} and the fact that the number of nodes in any spanning tree is equal to one plus the number of edges in that spanning tree. \end{pf}

 It is illuminating to see how R\'emy's algorithm acts on plane trees by means of the bijection described above (see Figure~\ref{fig4}).
-Apart from adding new edges to existing nodes, we also observe an operation that `cuts' existing nodes.
-As noted by \cite{Janson2006b}, conditional Galton-Watson trees cannot in general be grown by only adding edges.
-Hence, it is tempting to speculate whether there is a wider class of offspring distributions for which conditional Galton-Watson trees can be grown using only local operations on trees such as those in Figure~\ref{fig4}.
+Apart from adding new edges to existing nodes, we also observe an operation that ``cuts'' existing nodes.
+The trees $T^p_n$ and $T^b_{2n-1}$ are special cases of Galton--Watson trees (respective offspring distributions geometric and uniform on $\{0,2\}$) conditioned to have $n$ and $2n-1$ nodes, respectively.
+As noted by \citet{Janson2006b}, such conditioned trees cannot in general be grown by only adding edges.
+Hence, it is tempting to speculate whether there is a wider class of offspring distributions for which conditional Galton--Watson trees can be grown using only local operations on trees such as those in Figure~\ref{fig4}.